yzjedu/cs151-lab7-jordi_korede/algorithm.md

   5. Return cost of flooring for room

-* Purpose: Add all the rooms together
-* Name: total_cost
-* Parameters: All the cost of flooring for all the rooms
-* Return: Total cost
-* Algorithm:
-  1. Add all the cost flooring for all rooms
-  2. Print the total cost for all rooms

 * Purpose: Runs the entire function
 * Name: main
 * Parameters: None
 * Return: None
 * Algorithm:
   1. Define variables
-     1. room1 which equals 0
+     1. add_room which equals 0
-     2. room2 which equals 0
+     2. final_cost which equals 0
-     3. room3 which equals 0
+     3. keep_count which equals 1
-     4. room4 which equals 0
-     5. room5 which equals 0
+  2. While add_room is less than 0
+     1. Output what room the user is on
+     2. Create variable current_room which calls the function, room_cost with the following parameters
+        1. get_dimensions using keep_count as its parameter